 - Carondelet High School reserves the right to conduct random and specific drug and alcohol testing at any and all school events.
-Refusing to take a school-administered breathalyzer test is viewed as an admission of guilt and may result in disciplinary action. - Carondelet High School reserves the right to conduct random and specific drug and alcohol testing at any and all school events.
-In an effort to create a safe learning environment for all students, the school has adopted a program to detect the presence of drugs, alcohol, gunpowder-based items, abused medications and other contraband normally prohibited on campus.
+Refusing to take a school-administered breathalyzer test is viewed as an admission of guilt and may result in disciplinary action. - In an effort to create a safe learning environment for all students, the school has adopted a program to detect the presence of drugs, alcohol, gunpowder-based items, abused medications and other contraband normally prohibited on campus.
 Facilitated by the use of non-aggressive detection dogs, the school uses a K9 vendor, which will make periodic unannounced visits to campus throughout the school year in order to provide a deterrent, as opposed to a method of apprehending violators.
 The dogs are not used to "alert" on individuals.
 Instead, they will concentrate on lockers, classrooms, parking lots, and other areas identified by school administrators.
 Individuals found in possession of contraband or under the influence are in violation of school policy and will be subject to disciplinary action up to and including expulsion. - The administration expects that student activities in private homes reflect the same values and philosophies as those of Carondelet High School.
 We expect that parents will not provide students access to alcohol or drugs in their homes and that they will supervise students' social activities held there.
 Further, we encourage parents to communicate with other parents to uphold these values. - The faculty and staff of Carondelet High School are here to support students with substance abuse issues.
 No student who seeks assistance or who is referred by another member of the Carondelet High School community regarding an issue with substance abuse will be subject to disciplinary consequences. - Carondelet High School recognizes that drug and alcohol use by minors under the age of 21 is illegal, and that severe civil and criminal consequences exist for adults who provide alcohol and drugs to minors.
 We believe that alcohol and drugs present a significant health risk to our students and our community.
 Consequences will apply if a student facilitates another student's use of controlled substances, is under the influence of, possesses, uses, exchanges, or purchases alcohol, illegal drugs, or unauthorized prescription drugs at Carondelet High School and/or school-related events.